infor-design/enterprise-wc-examples/react-ts-ids-wc/README.md

 @import "https://fonts.googleapis.com/css?family=Source+Sans+Pro:300,400,600&amp;display=swap";
 ```

+**3. Add the theme file

+Locate the files in `node_modules/ids-enterprise-wc/themes` and copy them to `src/assets/themes`

+Then import them in App.css as `@import './assets/themes/ids-theme-default-light.css';`

+May be better ways to do this.
+As react does'nt like importing from node_modules/packages.

 **3. Add the Ids Web Component type declarations**

 Copy `src/declarations.d.ts` into your project's `src/` dir, so Typescript will recognize the Ids Web Components custom html-tags.